offftherecord/wmsg/README.md

-# toslack
+# To Hook
-A command line tool to post messages to slack from stdin.
+A command line tool to post messages to a webhook from stdin.

 ## Install
 ```